zwest-personal/impower/README.md

 Also, did I do this in 4-5h?
 Of course not.
 But I love experimenting with builds/backends/flows/setup and was trying out a pile of new-to-me stuff (eg sequelize), so it's hard to put an exact number on 'hours I spent on the assigned task' vs 'hours doing stuff that could turn this into a real production app'.
 Building up all the things that make all the later things come to fruition oh so much faster is my jam.
+I'm also (to a fault) a completionist.
+I want everything to be *there* and working, I want it all to look and feel and be complete.

 ## Running